An approximate dual subgradient algorithm for multi-agent non-convex optimization: Introduction

 \section{Introduction}

 Recent advances in computation, communication, sensing and actuation have stimulated an intensive research in networked multi-agent systems.
-In the systems and control community, this has been translated into how to solve global control problems, expressed by global objective functions, by means of local agent actions.
-More specifically, problems considered include multi-agent consensus or agreement~\cite{SB-AG-BP-DS:06,AJ-JL-ASM:02,AK-TB-RS:07,LM:05,ROS-RMM:03c,AO-JNT:07}, coverage control~\cite{FB-JC-SM:09,JC-SM-TK-FB:02j}, formation control~\cite{JAF-RMM:04,WR-RWB:08} and sensor fusion~\cite{LX-SB-SL:05}.
+In the systems and controls community, this has translated into how to solve global control problems, expressed by global objective functions, by means of local agent actions.
+Problems considered include multi-agent consensus or agreement~\cite{AJ-JL-ASM:02,ROS-RMM:03c}, coverage control~\cite{FB-JC-SM:09,JC-SM-TK-FB:02j}, formation control~\cite{JAF-RMM:04,WR-RWB:08} and sensor fusion~\cite{LX-SB-SL:05}.

-In the optimization community, a problem of focus is to minimize a sum of local objective functions by a group of agents, where each function depends on a common global decision vector and is only known to a specific agent.
+The seminal work~\cite{DPB-JNT:97} provides a framework to tackle optimizing a global objective function among different processors where each processor knows the global objective function.
+In multi-agent environments, a problem of focus is to minimize a sum of local objective functions by a group of agents, where each function depends on a common global decision vector and is only known to a specific agent.
 This problem is motivated by others in distributed estimation~\cite{RDN:03}~\cite{SSR-AN-VVV:08b}, distributed source localization~\cite{MGR-RDN:04}, and network utility maximization~\cite{KPK-AM-DT:98}.
-More recently, consensus techniques have been proposed to address the issues of switching topologies in networks and non-separability in objective functions; see for instance~\cite{BJ-TK-MJ-KHJ:08},~\cite{AN-AO:09},~\cite{AN-AO-PAP:08},~\cite{MGR-RDN:05},~\cite{MZ-SM:09c}.
+More recently, consensus techniques have been proposed to address the issues of switching topologies, asynchronous computation and coupling in objective functions; see for instance~\cite{AN-AO:09,AN-AO-PAP:08,MZ-SM:09c}.
 More specifically, the paper~\cite{AN-AO:09} presents the first analysis of an algorithm that combines average consensus schemes with subgradient methods.
-Using projection in the algorithm of~\cite{AN-AO:09}, the authors in~\cite{AN-AO-PAP:08} further solve a more general setup that takes local state constraint sets into account.
+Using projection in the algorithm of~\cite{AN-AO:09}, the authors in~\cite{AN-AO-PAP:08} further address a more general scenario that takes local state constraint sets into account.
 Further, in~\cite{MZ-SM:09c} we develop two distributed primal-dual subgradient algorithms, which are based on saddle-point theorems, to analyze a more general situation that incorporates global inequality and equality constraints.
 The aforementioned algorithms are extensions of classic (primal or primal-dual) subgradient methods which generalize gradient-based methods to minimize non-smooth functions.
 This requires the optimization problems under consideration to be convex in order to determine a global optimum.